gabrielcancel/google-data-analyst-case-study/README.md

 ### Problem of the case study

-How to convert casual to member ?
+How to convert a casual to a member ?

-It is quite complex to answer the question, but we have made the following observations.
+The answer to this question is quite complexe, but we have made the following observations:

-- Saturday is the day you have the most bike use.
+- Saturday is the day with the most activity.
-- The mean ride length of all users is 2200 meters
+- The mean ride length of all users is 2200 meters.
 - The maximum duration travelled is abnormally long in the casuals, that is to say 38 days.
 - The classic bike is the most popular in both cases.

-Using our observations, however, the following suggestions can be made:
+With our observations, the following suggestions can be made:

 - It would certainly be relevant to raise the price on the weekend.
 It would become more profitable for casual users to become a member.
+- We are also in a period where bike services are in high demand.
+It may be appropriate to offer rapid repair and restoration services.
+This idea, nevertheless, requires further market research and analysis.
 - We are currently in a world where the environment is at the heart of our thinking.
 Why not do a targeted campaign to show people the benefits of using bicycles for the planet.
-- We are also in a period where services are in high demand.
-It may be appropriate to offer rapid repair and restoration services.
-This idea nevertheless requires further market research and analysis.